ArtiomMat/fraya/README.md

     - [x] For now via iterating one by one.
 - [ ] BVH(May move)
     - [x] Cleanup some the APIs particularly `Triangle`.
-    - [ ] SAH-based AABB implemntation.
+    - [x] SAH-based AABB implemntation.
+    - [x] Very naive traversal over the BVH.
+    - [ ] T-pruning in traversal.
+    - [ ] First visit the closer AABB.
 - [ ] Point light